 Being part of something will help you in many ways, including growing your personal and professional network.
 It could even help you find a job.
 There are many benefits and few downsides.

 I encourage all military veterans to apply for VA service-connected disability rating if they have any injury or illness that occurred or was made worse during their time on active duty.

 Again, applying for benefits is all upside, and no downside.
 Take a copy of your military medical records to a Veterans Service Organization and sit down with them to review your files.
 They will help you apply for benefits based on your records.

-Even having a 0% rating indicates there is a medical condition that occurred during military service.
+Even a 0% rating indicates a medical condition that occurred during military service.
 There may not be an immediate impact on your health today.
 But having it documented proves the connection to your service and will make it easier to get a disability rating should your condition worsen as you age.

 A 10% rating or higher is enough to receive a monthly disability compensation payment for the rest of your life.
 You can also earn other benefits, such as access to VA medical care, having the funding fee waived on a VA Loan, and more.

 Higher ratings may bring different benefits, including higher monthly compensation payments, access to medical care, concurrent receipt with military retirement pay, possible education benefits through the Vocational Rehabilitation Program, and much more.